naholyr/node-npm-metadata-mirror/README.md

 ## TODO

+* Retrieve all versions of a module at first load.
-* Support authentication in Redis and MongoDB engines
+* Support authentication in Redis and MongoDB engines.
 * Add auto-retry when retrieving metadata in monitor.
 * Unit test the monitor and the mirror public API (should I mock the target CouchDB ?…).
-* Skip the versions with no corresponding attachment: module updates create two revisions (1 = create metadata, 2 = attach file) and we send event twice.

 ## License: MIT